Nov 18 2008

-The right foods will help you use your brain to the max, and the more you use it, the more you’ll challenge your brain to grow new cells, create new connections, and improve your problem-solving and memory functions.
+The right foods will help you use your brain to the max, and the more you use it, the more you'll challenge your brain to grow new cells, create new connections, and improve your problem-solving and memory.

-Before I tell you about the many great foods that will keep your brain performing at its peak, remember — eat organic foods that are fresh and as close to their natural state as possible.
-Also, drink plenty of pure, clean water, which is 85% of your brain’s weight.
+Before I tell you about the many great foods that will keep your brain performing at its peak, remember — eat whole foods that are fresh and as close to their natural state as possible.
+Also, drink plenty of pure, clean water, which is 85 percent of your brain's weight.

 Did you know that water can actually increase your alertness?
-When you’re feeling sluggish in the afternoon, instead of grabbing a caffeinated, carbonated drink, pour yourself a tall glass of purified water.
+When you're feeling sluggish in the afternoon, instead of grabbing a caffeinated, carbonated drink, pour yourself a tall glass of distilled water.

 Foods that Boost Your Brain Power

-Berries are rich in antioxidants which protect your brain cells from oxidation and free radical damage.
-This means antioxidants may slow down brain aging and prevent disease, while promoting the growth of healthy brain cells.
-Berries are also some of the most colorful foods you can eat!
+Berries are rich in antioxidants which protect your brain cells from oxidation and free radical damage.[3]
+These antioxidants may slow down brain aging and prevent disease, while promoting the growth of healthy brain cells.

 • Blueberries